ROCm/rocWMMA/README.md

 Fragments are stored in packed registers in optimal load / store patterns.
 In-register elements have no guaranteed order, which have been optimized for loading / storing efficiency.

 ### mma_sync
 MFMA accumulation is performed with fragment data.
-Fragment A cols are multiplied with Fragment B rows and added to the accumulator fragment.
+Fragment A elements are multiplied with Fragment B elements and added to the accumulator fragment.

 ### synchronize_workgroup
 Performs synchronization across multiple wavefronts in a workgroup.
 It also ensures the synchronization of shared/global memory accesses across wavefronts.